pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 plt.savefig('.plot.png')
 ```

-and add an additional output
+and add an additional output for the polynomial roots

 ```python
 function_plot = '.plot.png'
 roots = list(p.roots())
 ```

-You can consult the notebook at <https://github.com/esg-epfl-apc/nb2galaxy-example-repo/blob/step-3/example_nb2workflow.ipynb>.
+You can consult the resulting notebook at <https://github.com/esg-epfl-apc/nb2galaxy-example-repo/blob/step-3/example_nb2workflow.ipynb>.

-We will rename the tool, so let's cleanup a tool directory `rm -rf tooldir` and regenerate the tool with
+Afterwards, cleanup the tool directory `rm -rf tooldir` and regenerate the tool using the new name `polynome`:

 ```bash
 nb2galaxy --name polynome --environment_yml environment.yml --citations_bibfile CITATION.bib --help_file galaxy_help.md example_nb2workflow.ipynb tooldir
 ```

-lint it with `planemo lint tooldir` and preview with `planemo serve tooldir`.
-The tool now has a dataset input and will produce two outputs, a plot image and a json expression with the list of roots of the given polynomial.
+Finally, lint the tool with `planemo lint tooldir` and preview it with `planemo serve tooldir`.
+The tool should accept a dataset as input and generate two outputs: a plot of the polynomial function and a JSON expression with the list of roots of the corresponding polynomial.

 ![Galaxy screenshot](../../images/nb2galaxy-final-example-screen.png)